William Buckley (convict): Life with the Wathaurong people

 He was treated with great affection and respect.
 "By virtue of his age and peaceful ways, Buckley ... became a Ngurungaeta, a person of considerable respect among his people and his voice was influential in deciding matters of war and peace."
-Buckley became expert with Aboriginal weapons, though despite this, as a revered spirit, he was banned from participating in tribal wars.
+Buckley became an expert with Aboriginal weapons, though despite this, as a revered spirit, he was banned from participating in tribal wars.
 During one battle, the family who had taken him in and many other members of the clan were killed.
 Buckley then decided to live by himself, first along the Bass Strait coast and then along Bream Creek.
 He leveraged all that he had been taught about foraging for food, and then he figured out how to catch fish in greater number using a weir.
 He also began to dehydrate and preserve food.
 Members of the clan he had previously lived with joined him there.
 Over time, he forgot the English language and his hair grew very long.

 Buckley had periods of time where he lived as a hermit, but he had become accustomed to his life among the Wallarranga tribe.
 For many years, he avoided meeting Europeans who visited or settled in the area.
 An escaped convict, he was afraid what would happen to him if he turned himself over to the Englishmen.